-Some foods are rich in saturated fatty acids, such as cheese, coconut oil, palm oil, and fatty meats; whereas, other foods are rich in unsaturated fatty acids: most vegetable oils, avocado, nuts, fatty fish, and many other foods.
+Some foods are rich in saturated fatty acids, such as cheese, coconut oil, palm oil, and fatty meats.
+In contrast, other foods are rich in unsaturated fatty acids: most vegetable oils, avocado, nuts, fatty fish, and many other foods.

-Chylomicrons are unique individual particles that transport the fat throughout the bloodstream.
-I mentioned chylomicrons, but there are many other particles, called lipoproteins, that carry fat in our blood, there is VLDL, LDL and there is HDL.
+Chylomicrons are unique individual particles that transport fat throughout the bloodstream.
+I mentioned chylomicrons, but many other particles, called lipoproteins, carry fat in our blood; there is VLDL, LDL, and HDL.

 Now besides fat in our diet, there is also fat stored in our body, the so-called bodyfat.
-What you may not know is that we frequently make and break down fat, and you may even not know that when you lose weight, the individual fat cells shrink in size.
+You may not know that we frequently make and break down fat, and you may not even know that when you lose weight, the individual fat cells shrink in size.

 Now dietary lipids consist of triglycerides, phospholipids, and sterols.
 Triglycerides are quantitatively the most important.
-They take up approximately 95% of our daily fat or lipid consumption and consist of three fatty acids linked via a glycerol molecule.
+They comprise approximately 95% of our daily fat or lipid consumption and consist of three fatty acids linked via a glycerol molecule.
 Triglycerides are also known as triacylglycerols.
 It’s the same molecule.

-Triglycerides are fats if they are solid at room temperature and they’re oils if liquid at room temperature.
-Moreover, the vegetable oils such as sunflower oil, olive oil, or peanut oil, entirely consist of 100% triglycerides or fat.
+Triglycerides are fats if they are solid at room temperature and oils if liquid at room temperature.
+Moreover, vegetable oils such as sunflower, olive, or peanut oil entirely consist of 100% triglycerides or fat.

 Chemically, a fatty acid is a chain of hydrogenated carbon atoms connected to a Carboxyl Group.
 And the fatty acids that are part of the triglyceride molecule differ in three significant properties:

-- First of all, there is the chain length, which can range from 3 to 24 carbon atoms or even more.
+- First, the chain length can range from 3 to 24 carbon atoms or even more.
 And most of the fatty acids in our diet have 16 or 18 carbon atoms.

 - The second property is the degree of unsaturation, which means the number of double bonds.
 Unsaturated fatty acids have at least one double bond.
-Now mono-unsaturated fatty acids have one double bond, whereas polyunsaturated fatty acids have at least two double bonds.
+Mono-unsaturated fatty acids have one double bond, whereas polyunsaturated fatty acids have at least two double bonds.

 - And the third property is the point of unsaturation, which describes where the double bonds are present in the fatty acid molecule.

 So, for instance, n-6 or omega-6 means that the first double bond starts after six carbons, counting from the methylene, and the next double bond will be positioned three carbons down.
-There is the delta designation, which depends on the carboxylate and indicates the position of all double bonds.
+The delta designation depends on the carboxylate and indicates the position of all double bonds.

-Oleic and palmitic acid is the most abundant fatty acids in our food supply.
-And together they account for approximately 2/3 of our fatty acid intake.
+Oleic and palmitic acid is our food supply’s most abundant fatty acids.
+And together, they account for approximately 2/3 of our fatty acid intake.
 The fatty acids are often abbreviated, so,